flashcordon/big-history/Anthropocène.md

 - How the Earth works - Michael Wysession (the Great Courses)
 - Rapport de synthèse du GIEC "Changements climatiques" (2014)
 - Something new under the sun : an environmental history of the twentieth century world - John McNeill (2001)
+- [Heat stored in the Earth system: where does the energy go?](https://essd.copernicus.org/articles/12/2013/2020/) -  von Schuckmann et al (2020)

 ---